Match Corps: Boston

 Match Corps members work relentlessly to build in-depth relationships with their students, acting as mentors, and helping their students reach specific goals.
 Corps members maintain close contact with students' parents and guardians, building the strong bridge between home and school that is an important part of the Match philosophy.
 The school environment is small enough that every Corps member knows every student by name.

 Corps members receive compensation for their services and housing is available to interested Corps members for a fee.
-After their year of employment, some Corps members go into teaching, some to medical school, law school or other graduate school programs, and others get involved in public policy or education reform.
+After their year of employment, some Corps members remain in the education space, and others go to to medical school, law school or other graduate school programs, and others get involved in public policy or education reform.

 Match Corps: Boston is often compared to Teach For America and the New York City Teaching Fellows Program.
 Like those programs, Match Corps allows idealistic and dedicated young people to invest their time and energy in helping disadvantaged youth.
 Match takes a "No Excuses" - high expectations, "whatever it takes" - approach to pursuing measurable gains in student achievement.
 The biggest contrast between the Match Corps and other programs is depth over breadth.
 First-year teachers in a program like TFA interact with more students at one time, and spend most of their time trying to master classroom management - getting kids focused and working hard.
 By contrast, Match Corps members are able to focus their attention on the learning needs of each student from the first day onward.

 Through the Match Corps, we challenge stereotypes every day.
 Some people believe that urban students lack the ability or discipline to become outstanding critical thinkers and successful high school and college graduates.
 Some also say that many college graduates lack a sense of responsibility toward their communities.